All Episodes

 And we want to try to change your mind.

-I can I can hear this.
+I can hear this.

 I can just imagine how this stuff all happens.

-All right, look, I gotta run.
+All right, look, I got to run.

-A quick time out here, my uh good buddies will be back and roll right on.
+A quick time out here, my good buddies.

-Who did you people ever think there would be a talk show that would teach you so much?
+Did you people ever think there would be a talk show that would teach you so much?

-This is the classroom people need back in just a second.
+This is the classroom people need.

 Right, Brian?

-Unique, quaint, rollicking good time, smooth operating.
+Unique, quaint, rollicking, good time, smooth operating.

-Everybody wanted to go there, have their convention there, go to Bourbon Street, go down to the French quarter, eat some of the great food, distinct culture, Democrats ran a town.
+Everybody wanted to go there, have their convention there, go to Bourbon Street, go down to the French Quarter, eat some of the great food, distinct culture.

 It was absolutely just all great place, which would fit the description a lot of people had of the place, including me.

-Then Hurricane Hurricane Katrina attacked.
+Then, Hurricane Katrina attacked.

 And after the attack of Hurricane Katrina, we were told all kinds of things by the media that weren't true.